L1ghtmann/Building-An-Ios-Toolchain/README.md

 Uncomment your previously commented out `$LD_LIBRARY_PATH` and/or `$PATH` declarations from your shell's profile and restart your shell.

-Remove any or all the intermediate directories created during the compilation processes (e.g., my-llvm-project).
+Remove some or all of the intermediate directories created during the compilation processes (e.g., my-llvm-project) that are no longer useful.

 Lastly, move the contents of `$HOME/my-toolchain/` to the desired location.